microsoft/AI-Robot-Challenge-Lab/README.md

 <img src="docs/images/LUIS-Publish-14.JPG" width="600">
 </p>

-Congratilations!
+Congratulations!
 You have your LUIS service ready to be used.
 We will do that in the `Hands On Lab` section.

 ### Setup Computer Vision

 The cloud-based Computer Vision service provides developers with access to advanced machine learning models for analyzing images.
 Computer Vision algorithms can analyze the content of an image in different ways, depending on the visual features you're interested in.
 For instance, in this lab we will be analyzing images to identify a dominant color for our robot to process.
-Specifically for this lab, we will use Computer Vision cognitive service to detect cube colors.
+Precisely for this lab, we will use Computer Vision cognitive service to detect cube colors.

 The Computer Vision API requires a subscription key from the Azure portal.
 This key needs to be either passed through a query string parameter or specified in the request header.Here, we give you an Azure Template to create the required resources.